GreaterHeight/Netflix-Content-Analysis-for-Movies-TV-Shows-Using-SQL/README.md

 ORDER BY avg_release DESC
 ```

-**Objective:** Find each year and the average numbers of content release in India on netflix and return top 5 year with highest avg content release!
+**Objective:** Calculate and rank years by the average number of content releases by India.